capsule-corp-ternoa/ternoa-js/README.md

 # 🤔 Introduction :
-Ternoa is a Decentralised, Open source, NFT-centric Layer 1 blockchain that is multi-chain by design and aims to provide a technical stack to build scalable and secure NFTs with native support for advanced features.

 For Builders By Builders :

-NFTs native to our chain can be deployed using High-level programming languages and does not require smart contract functionality.
+NFTs native to our chain can be minted using High-level programming languages and does not require smart contract functionality.

 Privacy, A Fundamental Right :